corda/corda/docs/source/tutorial-cordapp.rst

 **Project dependencies**

 If you have any additional external dependencies for your CorDapp then add them below the comment at the end of this code snippet.package.
-Use the format:
+Use the standard format:

 ``compile "{groupId}:{artifactId}:{versionNumber}"``